lysovosyl/PathoEye/README.md

         ├──slide_3.svs
         └── ...
 ```
-You can run epidermis_extract.py to extract epidermis of each WSI in the DATA_DIRECTORY as following.
+You can run epidermis_extract.py to extract epidermis of each WSI in the DATA_DIRECTORY.
+In this stage, you can obtain the level 1 images.
 ```sh
 python epidermis_extract.py -data_dir /DATA_DIRECTORY -save_path ./EPIDERMIS_SAVEPATH
 ```

-### 2. Epidermis thickness and variance of rete ridge length calculation
+### Epidermis thickness and variance of rete ridge length calculation
-After running epidermis_extract.py, you can apply thickness.py to calculate the thickness and the variance of the rete ridge for each image in the EPIDERMIS_SAVEPATH.
-The results will be saved in the specified save_dir directory.
+You can obtain the thickness and the variance of the rete ridge for each image in the EPIDERMIS_SAVEPATH using epidermis_extract.py and the outputs will be stored in the save_dir directory.
 ```sh
 python thickness.py -data_dir /EPIDERMIS_SAVEPATH -save_path ./RESULT_SAVEPATH
 ```

-## Module2:
+## Module2: epidermis-guided patch sampling
-### 1. Patch sampling
-As described in the last step, the input images should be organized in the right file format and directory.
-Then, you can applied create_patches.py to segment images of the whole-slide images (WSIs).
+In this part, you can generate the level 2 and level 3 images by create_patches.py with WSIs as input.
 The organized WSIs must be stored under a folder named TRAIN_DIRECTORY(train dataset) , VAL_DIRECTORY (validation dataset) and TSET_DIRECTORY (test dataset).
 ```
     TRAIN_DIRECTORY/